pmagtulis/covid-ph/README.md

 # What is this about?

-Using pandas, I processed data regularly released data by the health department.
+Using pandas, I processed regularly released data by the health department.
 There are two types of data here: first are case numbers.
 Second are test numbers.
 Both are as of January 5, 2022 release.
 I aim to regularly update this as well.

 # Why this?